 Advanced Mechanics Design

-Unity Programming Module
+Unity Programming Module — 2nd Year

-Advanced Mechanics design is a 2nd Year module I was enrolled on at Staffordshire University.
+Advanced Mechanics Design is a 2nd Year module I was enrolled on at Staffordshire University.
+For this module there were 3 focuses that I would have to complete: Splines, a Tank Controller, and a Wave Spawner built with Unity ECS.

-• Mesh Lofting
+Mesh Lofting

-To Procedurally generate meshes first we need to know what a mesh consists of.
+To procedurally generate meshes, first we need to know what a mesh consists of.

 A mesh has face normals which can only be viewed from one side unless backface culling is enabled on the mesh.

-A UV Map is the faces of a 3D object flattened into a 2d view, in which coordinates on the uv, map a texture onto a face.
+A UV Map is the faces of a 3D object flattened into a 2D view, in which coordinates on the UV map a texture onto a face.

 Editor Handles

 To create multiple mesh lofted objects I tweaked the code slightly to loop through a vector 3 for the number of cubes adding an offset after each one.
-Within the code I also tweaked it so the shapes can alter scale instead of a fixed value which will allow me to make an editor handle.

 All I needed to do afterwards was curve the mesh along a spline.